2024 Grand National tips and predictions: why this horse can win at Aintree

 He jumps and stays.
 I suspect jockey Derek Fox would like to follow something that will carry him deeper into the race this time.
 Granted a clear round he has a terrific chance, and I could see him drifting out to a more backable price like he did last year.

-2024 Grand National free bets: bet on the Grand National with Sky Bet
+2024 Grand National free bets: bet on the Grand National with bet365

 I Am Maximus